 It is generally best to err on the more conservative side when interpreting dress codes

 .
 For example, if black tie is specified, then women may want to wear a long dress, rather than a short cocktail dress, and not choose fabrics which are transparent or in other ways very revealing.
 It is not always necessary to wear hats with day dress at more informal lunches.
 By the same token, although more women opt for dresses or skirts, trouser suits are acceptable.
 The key thing is to ask for extra guidance, which is given readily by the relevant office (noted on the invitation).

-Decorations should be worn at formal events, such as state banquets, especially if the decoration was one awarded by The Queen.
+Decorations should be worn at formal events, such as state banquets, especially if the decoration was one awarded by The King.
 Instructions are written on the invitation.
 Rules for the wearing of, for example, papal decorations or memberships of other orders should be checked and may not be correct.

 State banquets are also the moment to wear tiaras, if you have them, or other jewellery, but it is not essential to struggle to acquire finery.
 Being as neat and tidy as possible, which costs nothing, is more important.

 for a guide to wearing orders, medals and decorations.

 Royal events vary in their format, but guests should arrive punctually.
 They are then shown into a large reception room.
 Once guests have assembled, the Royal Family arrives, often with no fanfare.
 If it is an event attended by a large number of royal persons they enter in reverse order, most junior to most senior, with The King last of all.